Solid-that-flows picture of glass-forming liquids: Discussion

-\item Based on the double-percolation picture one would expect an experimental signature of the percolation critical exponents \cite{gui22,kar23}, which contradicts the prediction that $\chi''(\omega)\propto\omega^{-1/2}$ above the $\alpha$ loss peak frequency.
-Moreover, it was recently shown that the (zero-parameter) random-barrier model provides an excellent fit to the inherent mean-square displacement as a function of time for a binary ultraviscous Lennard-Jones liquid \cite{sch20}.
-It is not obvious how to reconcile that model \cite{bie17} with the prediction for the $\alpha$ high-frequency loss, $\chi''(\omega)\propto\omega^{-1/2}$.
+\item Based on the double-percolation picture one would expect an experimental signature of the percolation critical exponents \cite{gui22,kar23}.
+This contradicts the prediction that $\chi''(\omega)\propto\omega^{-1/2}$ above the $\alpha$ loss peak frequency.
+Moreover, it was recently shown that the (zero-parameter) random-barrier model \cite{sch08} provides an excellent fit to the inherent mean-square displacement as a function of time for a binary deeply supercooled Lennard-Jones liquid \cite{sch20}.
+It is difficult to reconcile that with the prediction for the $\alpha$ high-frequency loss, $\chi''(\omega)\propto\omega^{-1/2}$ \cite{bie17}.

-\item The shoving model assumes uniform elasticity on the short time scale.
-If one assumes that all flow-event barriers scale in proportion when temperature is changed, this temperature scaling is inherited by $G_\infty(T)$ \cite{wei21}.
-Even under this assumption, however, one would expect the flow-event sequences not to be temperature invariant because sequences avoiding large barriers will be increasingly important as the temperature is lowered.
+\item The shoving model assumes uniform elasticity on the short time scale, i.e., does not take into account dynamic heterogeneities.
+If all flow-event barriers scale proportionally when temperature is changed, this temperature scaling is inherited by $G_\infty(T)$ \cite{wei21}.
+Even under this assumption, however, one would not expect the flow-event sequences to be temperature invariant because sequences avoiding large barriers become increasingly important as the temperature is lowered.
+This should lead to a modification of \eq{eq:shoving}.

 \end{itemize}

 Clearly, much further work is needed before the \stf picture has matured into a simple and coherent one.